chiukenny/STAT547C-finalproject/doc/project_log.md

 * Added background and equivalence class formulation for permutation symmetries
 * Started writing formulation based on reparameterization section in body

+### 2019-12-06

+* Added introduction and context and edited previous notes